 Browse by Medical Category

-As an integral part of his own team, Greg and his family worked together with experts at the Massachusetts General Hospital Cancer Center to develop a treatment plan that was specifically tailored to his cancer's genetic mutation.
-What was a very experimental idea over nine years ago is now the standard approach for patients with this lung cancer mutation.
+As an integral part of his own team, Greg and his family worked together with experts at the Mass General Hospital Cancer Center to develop a treatment plan that was specifically tailored to his cancer's genetic mutation.

 “Greg always had a broad smile on his face that complimented his great sense of humor.
-I remember him as a courteous and courageous person who was not afraid of a blood draw – that is as long as I promised to use the baby needle!.” - Doris Francis, phlebotomist/medical assistant
+I remember him as a courteous and courageous person who was not afraid of a blood draw – that is as long as I promised to use the baby needle!”

 “I’ve had the pleasure of guiding Greg through many of his follow-up imaging studies.
 Testing exams can be an overwhelming experience for many patients, but Greg has always been agreeable and upbeat.
-It’s been wonderful to be part of such a positive outcome.”- Shannon Phillips, CT Technologist
+It’s been wonderful to be part of such a positive outcome.”

 Back to Top